 Undergraduate research flowers in this environment, with faculty members and students working together.
 Students benefit from the opportunities to tackle these kinds of projects; it enriches their college education and prepares them for contributions they will make in their careers and additional education.
 We’re clearly preparing students for ongoing academic inquiry; in fact, of all the students who earn an undergraduate degree in Minnesota who then go on to earn a doctorate, more than half of them start out at our institutions.

-Private College Scholars Showcase
+Private College Scholars at the Capitol

-Each year we celebrate and share the power of our students’ undergraduate research with the Private College Scholars Showcase.
+Each year we celebrate and share the power of our students’ undergraduate research with the Private College Scholars at the Capitol.
 The projects that are recognized represent the breadth of disciplines at our institutions from philosophy to nursing and chemistry to operations management.
 The students have brought their curiosity to bear on a topic that was ripe for deeper inquiry, for them to observe carefully, frame questions and interpret results.
 Faculty or staff members have encouraged them along the way.

-See abstracts from the 2017 showcase.
+See abstracts from the 2017 Scholars at the Capitol.